Tamahere

-Tamahere is a locality (located on a semi-rural ward that bears the same name) within Waikato District, New Zealand; on the outskirts of Hamilton.
+Tamahere is a locality in the Waikato District, New Zealand; on the outskirts of Hamilton.
 The majority of the Ward is zoned as Country Living, with a minimum lot size of 0.5ha.
 The landscape is dominated by several large gully systems that contribute to the Waikato River.

-Communities
+Etymology

-Alongside the village proper, the ward of Tamahere also includes the locality of The Narrows.
-In 2019, a new recreational reserve (Tamahere Park) was opened and includes sports fields for cricket, rugby, junior soccer and La Crosse.
-Destination playground and skate-park were jointly funded by community funds and Waikato District Council.
-A commercial hub was also added, including a 4 Square supermarket, a medical centre, a pharmacy, and a bakery, Waikato council office and serviced offices.
+Tamahere means 'bound son' in the Mãori language.
+The name references a story where a matriarch swam the Waikato River with her son attached to her back.